swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

                       (-set-items! menu items)
                       (recur items)))))

+              (and items (= sc select))
+              (let [v (<! (menu-proc (r/concat [v] select) cancel input menu items))]
+                (if (= v ::cancel)
+                  (recur nil)
+                  (do (>! out v)
+                    (recur items)))))

               :else
               (recur items))))
     out))
 ```

+In the first case we have a cancellation event, we simply hide the
+menu component.

+In the second case we need to fetch data from the server.
+We call
+`completions` with the query `v` supplied by the user.
+We handle
+possible cancellation.
+If we actually get a result and no cancellation
+event we show the menu component, we extract the relevant data from
+the response and we update the contents of the menu component.

+The third case is the most interesting.
+We hand off control to the menu
+process.
+Notice that we pass along the cancellation channel.
+The
+entire autocompletion process will be *paused* until the subprocess
+complete.
+Because we can hand off control a lot ad hoc coordination
+become unnecessary.

 > ## Code Comprehension
 > So far we haven't see anything in our code related to HTML DOM - we've